When, where and why did your dream as a musician begin?

 Any funny stories – lessons learned?

-Recommendations for those wanting to play your instrument or get into the business
+Recommendations for those wanting to play your instrument or sing and get into the business?

 Your future plans?